 What Batteries are Best For Mods

-Hybrid, IMR (LiMn) and ICR (or LiCoO2 or LiCd) batteries are recommended with Hybrids being considered to have more stable / safer chemistry than IMRs and IMRs than ICR.
-Here at GoSmokeFree we would therefore recommend a Hybrid or IMR battery for both safety and performance.
+Hybrid, IMR (LiMn) and ICR (or LiCoO2 or LiCd) batteries are recommended, with Hybrids being considered to have more stable / safer chemistry than IMRs and IMRs than ICR.
+At GoSmokeFree, we recommend a Hybrid or IMR battery for safety and performance.

 So Lithium Batteries Aren't All the Same

-E-cigarettes are made for use with 3.7v batteries (3.7v is the average charge these batteries expel or hold so if the battery was to drop to 3.2v it would be effectively out of charge and if it reached 4.3v it would be charged to the max).
+E-cigarettes are made for use with 3.7v batteries (3.7v is the average charge these batteries expel or hold, so if the battery were to drop to 3.2v, it would be effectively out of charge, and if it reached 4.3v, it would be charged to the max).

-If you use the wrong battery or exceed a battery's limits the results could be failure of the battery, overheating, fire and even explosion.
-You will certainly damage your device and put yourself at risk of harm if you do not follow safety instructions.
+If you use the wrong battery or exceed a battery's limits, the results could be a failure, overheating, fire and even explosion.
+You will undoubtedly damage your device and risk harm if you do not follow safety instructions.

 Vaping Safely: Battery Ratings and Coil Resistance Know-How